Białowieża Site Guide

 Map of Białowieża Forest with the various management zones shown.

-A breakdown of the protection of the Polish side of the forest looks like this:
+A breakdown of the protection of the Polish side of the forest:

 The forest’s UNESCO management plan divides the forest into four management zones.
 Only the fourth one permits logging.